top of page

 Is sci-fi a sub-genre of fantasy?

-Analyze these beautiful Venn diagrams below and tell me which one seems more accurate.
+Which one of these beautiful Venn diagrams below seems more accurate?

 SFF and SF subsets

-If people cannot agree to one definition of science fiction, imagine trying to define sci-fi/fantasy or SFF.
+If people cannot agree on one definition of science fiction, imagine trying to define sci-fantasy or SFF.
 I leave this task to you as homework.
-Put your answers in the comments.
-(Yep, that's right.
-I've gone full-blown Math teacher here.)

 Fantasy deals with magic and the supernatural, and science fiction deals with science, which is based on reality.
 Sure, this reality may be fictitious, but that means it is fiction, not fantasy.
 SFF is, therefore, a combination of both.
 The perfect example of SFF (or the most famous) is Star Wars.
 It has space travel and laser sabers, and thus it is sci-fi.
 It also has Jedi, Sith, and the force, and thus it is fantasy.

-That's it for today, folks.
+That’s it for today, folks.
 What's your take on the subject?
 Do you agree with me?
-Let me know.
+Let me know in the comments.

 See you next post.